ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 }
 ```

 {% include callout.html type="tip" content="The `conformsTo` generic RO-Crate profile on a `Dataset` entity MUST be version-less.
-The referenced crate B is NOT required to conform to the same version of the RO-Crate specification as A's RO-Crate Metadata Document." %}
+The referenced RO-Crate B is NOT required to conform to the same version of the RO-Crate specification as A's RO-Crate Metadata Document." %}

-{% include callout.html type="warning" content="It is NOT RECOMMENDED to declare the generic profile `https://w3id.org/ro/crate` on a referencing crate A's own [root data entity](root-data-entity.html#direct-properties-of-the-root-data-entity), see [metadata descriptor](root-data-entity.html#ro-crate-metadata-descriptor). " %}
+{% include callout.html type="warning" content="It is NOT RECOMMENDED to declare the generic profile `https://w3id.org/ro/crate` on the referencing RO-Crate A's own [root data entity](root-data-entity.html#direct-properties-of-the-root-data-entity), see [metadata descriptor](root-data-entity.html#ro-crate-metadata-descriptor). " %}

 Consumers that find a reference to a `Dataset` with the generic RO-Crate profile indicated MAY attempt to resolve the persistent identifier, but SHOULD NOT assume that the `@id` directly resolves to an RO-Crate Metadata Document.
 See section [Retrieving an RO-Crate](#retrieving-an-ro-crate) below for the recommended algorithm.